-- If the engine does not start within 5 seconds, turn the ignition switch to the (Off) position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - · The engine will not start if the throttle is fully open.
+- If the engine does not start within 5 seconds, turn the ignition switch to the OFF position and wait 10 seconds before trying to start the engine again to recover battery voltage. - Extended fast idling and revving the engine can damage the engine, and the exhaust system. - $1 Make sure the engine stop switch is in the <math>\bigcap$ (Run) position. - 2 Turn the ignition switch to the ON position. - 3 Shift the transmission to Neutral (indicator comes on).
+Alternatively, pull in the clutch lever to start your motorcycle with the transmission in gear so long as the side stand is raised.

-- 2 Turn the ignition switch to the (On) position. - 3 Shift the transmission to Neutral (Nindicator to come on).
-Alternatively, pull in the clutch lever to start your motorcycle with the transmission in gear so long as the side stand is raised. - 4 Press the start button with the throttle completely closed.
+4 Press the start button with the throttle completely closed.